Code of Student Rights and Responsibilities

 - Discuss the Respondent's level of responsibility in the conduct situation.
 The Respondent may give additional information, present additional pertinent documents or records pertaining to the incident and present additional witnesses which were not provided during the investigative phase.

 - The Respondent may respond to the charges and provide any information the Respondent believes to be relevant in determining responsibility.
-The Respondent shall have an opportunity to present information, ask questions, present records or documentation pertaining to the incident, present witnesses and provide explanations to the Dean of Student Services.
+The Respondent shall have an opportunity to present information, ask questions, present records or documentation pertaining to the incident, present witnesses and provide explanations to the Vice Chancellor of Student Services.

 Where appropriate, following a Conduct Meeting, the parties may have a right to a hearing as set forth below:

-- In cases where the Respondent fails to appear for the conduct meeting and the recommended Consequences includes separation between the Student and the University (e.g., 7.1h, 7.1k, 7.1l, 7.1m, 7.1n, 7.1o, or 7.1p), the Dean of Student Services will designate an entry of “not responsible” and set up a hearing with a Hearing Authority.
+- In cases where the Respondent fails to appear for the conduct meeting and the recommended Consequences includes separation between the Student and the University (e.g., 7.1h, 7.1k, 7.1l, 7.1m, 7.1n, 7.1o, or 7.1p), the Vice Chancellor of Student Services will designate an entry of “not responsible” and set up a hearing with a Hearing Authority.

 Any hearing conducted pursuant to the Code shall be conducted in order to provide a fair opportunity for hearing of every participant's position, explanations and information according to the following guidelines:

-- The parties to a hearing must each inform the Dean of Student Services of witnesses who they intend to have provide information at the hearing at least five (5) Business Days in advance of the hearing.
+- The parties to a hearing must each inform the Vice Chancellor of Student Services of witnesses who they intend to have provide information at the hearing at least five (5) Business Days in advance of the hearing.
 The Hearing Authority may determine that there are other relevant persons who know information about the situation and invite them to participate in the hearing to share their information.

 - The Hearing Authority may cause to be removed from the hearing any person who disrupts or impedes the hearing or who fails to adhere to the rulings of the Hearing Authority.

-- In consideration of the limited role of advisors and of the compelling interest of the University to efficiently resolve allegations of violations of the Code, the work of a Hearing Authority will not, as a general practice, be delayed due to the unavailability of an individual’s advisor.
+- In consideration of the limited role of Advisors and of the compelling interest of the University to efficiently resolve allegations of violations of the Code, the work of a Hearing Authority will not, as a general practice, be delayed due to the unavailability of an individual’s Advisor.

 - Presenting information and rebutting information presented at a hearing are rights available to both parties.
 However, certain circumstances may make it prudent to limit either party from submitting direct questions to a witness or participant.
 Therefore, all questions may be submitted in writing to the Hearing Authority to ask the questions on the party’s behalf.
 Only those questions relevant to the conduct charges will be allowed by the Hearing Authority.
 All parties will be allowed similar and timely access to materials introduced during a Hearing.